 This licensing authority has not passed a 'no casino' resolution under Section 166 of the Gambling Act 2005, but is aware that it has the power to do so.
-Should this licensing authority decide in the future to pass such a resolution, it will update this statement of principles with details of that resolution.
+The Council would consider hosting a casino in Thurrock should the ability to do so arise with any future changes in legislation.